MaxMenssen/predint/README.md

 <!-- badges: end -->

-The package predint provides functions to calculate bootstrap calibrated prediction intervals for one or more future observations based on overdispersed binomial data, overdispersed poisson data, as well as data that is modeled by linear random effects models fitted with lme4::lmer().
+The package predint provides functions to calculate bootstrap calibrated prediction intervals for one or more future observation8s) based on overdispersed binomial data, overdispersed poisson data, as well as data that is modeled by linear random effects models fitted with lme4::lmer().
 The main functions are: